 As we see it, education must be transformed in such a way as to engage, activate, and prepare ourselves and our students for this struggle.

 Colleges and universities are training our future primary school teachers, and our students at every level are already confronting this changing world with open eyes, eager to make a positive impact.

 Teaching the climate crisis begins with the science of climate change, watching and learning as it documents these economic, social, and political drivers of the unfolding crisis – and it is our intention to support educators and students who seek to bring their teaching and studying in line with the changing planet that this science is revealing.

-Against critics who might dismiss our language of intersecting crises as too alarmist or apocalyptic – or, from the opposite point of view, that our characterization of the climate crisis as “slow motion” (i.e. unfolding over a generation or more) and therefore not sufficiently alarmist – we offer these measured words of the Union of Concerned Scientists’ 1992 World Scientists’ Warning to Humanity, endorsed by 1,575 top-ranking members:
+Against critics who might dismiss our language of intersecting crises as too alarmist or apocalyptic – and, from the opposite point of view, those who might say our characterization of the climate crisis as “slow motion” (i.e. unfolding over a generation or more) is therefore not sufficiently alarmist – we offer these measured words of the Union of Concerned Scientists’ 1992 World Scientists’ Warning to Humanity, endorsed by 1,575 top-ranking members:

 Human beings and the natural world are on a collision course….
 If not checked, many of our current practices put at risk the future we wish for human society and the plant and animal kingdoms, and may so alter the living world that it will be unable to sustain life in the manner that we know.
 Fundamental changes are urgent if we are to avoid the collision our present course will bring.

 Nearly three decades after this anxious appeal, far from having achieved these fundamental changes, we live in a world where carbon emissions continue to grow, a direct effect of the expanding world economic system.
 We now find ourselves in a situation that demands that we create new pathways for positive, restorative, and protective change equivalent to an ecological revolution similar in size and scope to the previous agricultural and industrial revolutions.